-On Operational Data Integration
+Approaching Operational Data Integration

-Redundant data in multiple non-standardized databases across different companies departments is a serious challenge which leads to increased IT costs and hinders unified visibility into company’s business processes.
+Redundant data in multiple nonstandardized databases across different departments is a serious issue, which leads to increased IT costs and hinders unified visibility into a company’s business processes.
 A lot of nonstandardized applications throughout an enterprise may also provide redundant data.
 To fix this, one needs to standardize data and initiate database consolidation, migration (if necessary), and so on.